Jean Messiha: Career

+Media presence and activism

+Since the late 2010s, Messiha's fame has grown in France, mainly due to his interventions in the TV shows of C8 and CNews and his activities on social networks.

+In 2020, the French website Arrêt sur images indicates Messiha is "the favourite RN's member of Canal+ group".
+Moreover, his debate with Yassine Belattar has exceed 700 000 views on Youtube.

+Speaking enormously and very often on the social networks, his number of subscribers on Twitter increased from 40 000 in 2019 to 110 000 in 2020.
+In August 2021, his Twitter account has been suspended because of his words judged hateful.
+However, it has been reactivated in January 2023 following the acquisition of Twitter by Elon Musk.

+In July 2023, he organised on the GoFundMe website a fundraiser in favour of the family of the policeman charged with killing Nahel Merzouk.
+It raised more than a million euros in a few days.

 Personal life

 Messiha became a naturalised French citizen at the age of 20, changing his first name to "Jean" in the process.
 He has described himself as a "naturalized ethnic Frenchman" (Français de souche par naturalisation) and "Arab outside, French inside".
 In February 2017, he was surprised to learn that, in spite of his naturalisation, he was still considered an immigrant by the national statistics bureau of France, Institut national de la statistique et des études économiques (INSEE).